-At Where Are We Now?
-Mark presents and discusses the stunning I Am Belfast (an Official Selection at SXSW, Glasgow, Belfast, London, Adelaide and more) – for which he enlisted cinematographer Christopher Doyle (In The Mood For Love) – “a dreamlike evocation of Belfast, beautifully shot by Christopher Doyle and accompanied by a powerful soundtrack from DJ and film composer David Holmes”.
+At Where Are We Now? filmmaker Mark Cousins presents and discusses the stunning I Am Belfast, an abstract exploration of his home city, featuring a 10,000-year-old protagonist, and which details and confronts Belfast’s troubled past and present.
+For this documentary (an official selection at SXSW, Glasgow, Belfast, London, Adelaide and more) Mark enlisted cinematographer Christopher Doyle (In The Mood For Love) – “a dreamlike evocation of Belfast, beautifully shot by Christopher Doyle and accompanied by a powerful soundtrack from DJ and film composer David Holmes”.

 “A complex and heartfelt evocation of a divided city”

 Sophie Monks Kaufman, Little White Lies ★★★★

 “Cousins’ approach summons a portrait of great colour, complexity and originality”

 “A fine achievement” Trevor Johnston, Sight & Sound “Cousins has reclaimed the audience’s gaze to reveal a city with a bright future”

 “Mark Cousins is arguably one of the best film essayists of our time.”